-Conversion Ratio Adjustment (page 47)
+Conversion Ratio Adjustment (page 46)

 As mentioned above, the 0.7004 conversion ratio is subject to possible upward or downward adjustment, if a chain of certain events occurs.
 The first of those events is that the average of the closing price of First Merchants common stock as reported in Bloomberg, L.P. for the 20 NASDAQ trading days preceding the 5th calendar day prior to the effective date of the merger must be either less than \$16.50 or greater than \$30.00.
 This calculation is defined in the Merger Agreement as the First Merchants Average Price.
 Since this calculation will be made just prior to the effective date of the merger, it is not possible to determine the First Merchants Average Price as of the date of this proxy statement-prospectus.
 The Merger Agreement may be terminated by Lincoln if the First Merchants Average Price falls below \$16.50 or by First Merchants if the First Merchants Average Price increases above \$30.00.
-The second event that must occur in order for the conversion ratio to be adjusted is either Lincoln or First Merchants must exercise its right to terminate the Merger Agreement based on the First Merchants Average Price, then the other party has the right to adjust the conversion ratio according to a formula to avoid termination of the Merger Agreement.
+The second event that must occur in order for the conversion ratio to be adjusted is either Lincoln or First Merchants must exercise its right to terminate the Merger Agreement based on the First Merchants Average Price.
+Finally, if either party exercises its right to terminate the Merger Agreement based on the First Merchants Average Price, then the other party has the right to adjust the conversion ratio according to a formula to avoid termination of the Merger Agreement.
 For a more detailed discussion of how the conversion ratio can be adjusted, see "THE MERGER-Conversion Ratio Adjustment."

-Recommendation to Shareholders (page 34)
+Recommendation to Shareholders (page 33)

 The Board of Directors of Lincoln believes that the merger is in your best interests and unanimously recommends that you vote "FOR" the proposal to adopt the Merger Agreement.
-In reaching its decision, the Lincoln Board of Directors considered a number of factors, which are described in the section titled "THE MERGER-Lincoln's Reasons for the Merger".
+In reaching its decision, the Lincoln Board of Directors considered a number of factors, which are described in the section titled "The Merger-Lincoln's Reasons for the Merger".
 Because of the wide variety of factors considered, the Lincoln Board of Directors did not believe it practicable, nor did it attempt, to quantify or otherwise assign relative weight to the specific factors it considered in reaching its decision.